 Was your letter intended for repairing your credit rejected by the credit bureau?
 You do have some options available that might help you repair your credit.
 One of the more common next steps is to file an appeal with the Consumer Financial Protection Bureau (CFPB).

-If you decide to file an appeal with the CFPB, you should include all the of supporting evidence that you sent to the bureau originally.
+If you decide to file an appeal with the CFPB, you should include all the supporting evidence that you sent to the bureau originally.
 In addition, include the bureau’s response.

 You should also include a detailed account of why you disagree with the bureau’s findings, as well as any additional evidence that might be helpful beyond what you included with the original submission.